BernhardWebstudio/PlaceholderBundle/README.md

 To force generatation of an image, the service `bewe_placeholder.generator` can be used.
 Pass as arguments the input and the output path to the function `generate($input, $output)`.
 Be aware that the services do not have to output a file exactly to your output path.
-Instead, they usally append `.svg`.
-This is dependent on the service and extension configured as well as on the developer of the service.
+Instead, they usually append `.svg`.
+This is dependent on the service: call `getOutputExtension` to get the extension.

 ## In Twig
 Use the `placeholder` Twig filter.
 Apply it on the path of your image.

+## Just the URL, please
+If you configure to include the routing file provided by this bundle, you can generate a route named `bewe_placeholder` with the parameter `imagePath`.
+This URL will provide you with the placeholder, default lazyly generated.

 Contributions
 ============